Backjumping

-In backtracking algorithms, backjumping is a technique that reduces search space, therefore increasing efficiency.
+In constraint programming and SAT solving, backjumping (also known as non-chronological backtracking or intelligent backtracking) is an enhancement for backtracking algorithms which reduces the search space.
 While backtracking always goes up one level in the search tree when all values for a variable have been tested, backjumping may go up more levels.
 In this article, a fixed order of evaluation of variables $x_1,\ldots,x_n$ is used, but the same considerations apply to a dynamic order of evaluation.